daormar/debasher/doc/design_doc_resident.md

 - **G3 was also violated when the node had no checkpoint yet, fixed on 2026-09-20 (found the same day).** `run()` replayed the log only if a checkpoint was restored, so a node that crashed before closing its first epoch lost everything it had received: checked with the real class, 3 messages in the log and no checkpoint, and the relaunched node processed 0.
 Now, with no checkpoint, recovery starts from the default state and replays the whole log (nothing is pruned before the first checkpoint).
 - **G4 was violated, fixed on 2026-09-20.** The log was one file per port and the drain replayed port by port, so the order across ports was lost (processed `A1 B2 A3 B4`, replayed `A1 A3 B2 B4`).
 Now there is one input log per node, in queue order, and replay follows it.
 - **G5 not implemented.** Replay after a crash re-emits the outputs the node had already sent, and a running neighbor receives them again (verified with a real run).
 Mechanism decided (2026-09-20, point 3).
-- **G7 partly violated.** A `FBPProcess` whose input writer sends `CLOSE` ends that reader thread and then stops sending heartbeats, so a healthy consumer whose producer finished on purpose would be declared down (a crash of the producer no longer does it: the reader stays, which the real run confirmed).
-To fix in step 4.
+- **G7 was partly violated, fixed on 2026-09-20 (step 4).** A `FBPProcess` whose input writer sent `CLOSE` ended that reader thread and then stopped sending heartbeats, so a healthy consumer whose producer finished for good would have been declared down (measured with real runs: from the `CLOSE` on, the health check that the heartbeat sends on never said healthy again, and with a slow brain the gap opened while the brain still had a backlog before the `CLOSE`).
+Now the reader keeps reading after a `CLOSE`, so the heartbeat needs no special case (checked with a real `debasher_exec` run: the health check stayed true until the end of the run, 26 s after the `CLOSE`).
+A crash of the producer never did it: the reader stays, which the real run confirmed.
 The `Supervisor.run()` hang with a `MANUAL_TRIGGER_PORT` was fixed on 2026-09-20 (step 2), with a regression test.
 - **Peer reconnection** (point 5): designed there, nothing implemented; it is the mechanism behind G3 and G5 across a peer's crash.

 ## 1. Control envelope